jamescastro98/Taste-the-Typo/README.md

 Django - Backend used to connect the front end to the respective scripts.

-**JavaScript Third Party Resources** typewriter-effect - Simple script available on npm for typewriter effect
+**JavaScript Third Party Resources**

+typewriter-effect - Simple script available on npm for typewriter effect
-grapheme-splitter - script used in aiding retyping for typewriter effect

-parcel - bundles everything together

 **Tentative Responsibilities**